What is Data Lineage?

 3. Align Data Lineage with Real Business and IT Requirements

 Data lineage should not be an academic exercise.
-To maximize its benefits, it should facilitate informed business decisions, enhance data governance, improve data quality, and contribute to broader data management objectives.
+It should facilitate informed business decisions, enhance data governance, improve data quality, and contribute to broader data management objectives to maximize its benefits.
 Ensure that it addresses genuine business and IT needs to avoid being an underutilized investment.

 4. Adopt an Enterprise-Wide Approach

-5. Build a Data Catalog with Embedded Lineage Information
+5. Utilize a Data Intelligence System with Embedded Lineage Information

-Finding and understanding important data can be a big challenge for business intelligence and analytics users.
-Simplify their experience by making a data catalog that not only lists available data resources but also includes lineage information.
+Finding and understanding essential data can be a big challenge for business intelligence and analytics users.
+Simplify their experience by making adata intelligence platform that lists available data resources and includes lineage information.
 This gives users insights into the data’s origins and how it changes, making data discovery more efficient.

 By following these data lineage best practices, you can enhance the value and effectiveness of your data management efforts.